 Iran's politics are defined by the immense pressure put upon the country by the United States and its regional allies (Israel and Saudi Arabia).
-The width of the Iranian Revolution in 1979 carried within it an Iranian Left, which now no longer exists.
+The width of the Iranian Revolution in 1979 carried within it an Iranian Left, which now no longer exists (Saeed Soltanpour, like so many of his generations on the Left, was executed in 1981).
 In Iraq, the Communists have re-emerged haltingly, and have participated in the revolts since 2011 against a government whose policies are utterly dictated by an IMF agenda.
 'We want a homeland', cry Iraqis in their recent protests.
 So do people from Lebanon to Afghanistan.
 During the Iranian Revolution, a left group wrote on the walls of the Ministry of Justice: At freedom's dawn, freedom's place is empty (dar tulu-e azadi, ja-ye azadi khali).
 The revolt had happened, but the full promise of revolution had been suspended.